 - 11 Jun 2015

-The Heat Policy Statement sets out the Scottish Government's future policy direction for addressing the three key aspects of the Heat system: •how we use it (heat demand and its reduction) •how we distribute and store it (heat networks and heat storage) •where our heat comes from (heat generation.
+The Heat Policy Statement (HPS) sets out our future policy direction for addressing the three key aspects of the heat system:

 Doing so will make a significant contribution to meeting Scotland's climate change targets and support the delivery of our renewable heat target.